 You look back down under the hood, you see the slow-motion oil confectionary disaster has mostly been averted by the funnel and your inattention.
 You put the quart bottle back in the car and throw the beaver his dinner as you wait for the rest of the molasses to get through the funnel.

-That could have been a close one.
+That was a close one.

 You stare at the yellow “05 26” sticker in the windshield.
 Last May was the only time Tyler’s grandpa let it pass inspection without a hassle.
 Right before his garage closed in August, that was last time anyone would ever work on this car.